diantahoc/chanb/README.md

 * Duplicate image checking support.
 * Smart Linking of duplicate images to the same real file, therefore reducing the consumed disk space.
 * Poster ID support.
-* PDF Support (through the use of TallComponent PDFRasterizer library, not enabled by default).
+* PDF Support (proper thumbnail generation require TallComponent PDFRasterizer library, not enabled by default).
 * 4chan-like interface, and mobile support.
 * Moderator powers customization.
 * Code and spolier tags support.
+* Markdown support.
+* Integrated archive.

 There will be more of course.